USFCA-MSDS/MSDS_689/README.md

 |Attendance and participation | 7%| attend _all_ lectures and actively participate in class  |

 Note: In order to pass this course, students are expected to receive at least 50% of each category.
-E.g., receiving less than 29/60 on your HW might not be a satisfying grade.

 # Review and Resources